-PBS, National Geographic and Popular Archaeology are presenting programs concerning this important time in Egyptian history as it relates to 21st dynasty Pharaoh by the name of Psusennes I. I would like to elaborate on this man, the time in which he lived and his relationship to the history of Egypt in 1047 BC.
+PBS, National Geographic and Popular Archaeology are presenting programs concerning this important time in Egyptian history as it relates to 21st dynasty Pharaoh by the name of Psusennes I. But what do we know about the man, the time in which he lived and his relationship to the history of Egypt in 1047 BC?

-From the stand point of 20th century chronology, at the time the tomb was discovered, the entire world had far more important things on its mind.
+From the standpoint of 20th-century chronology, at the time the tomb was discovered, the entire world had far more important things on its mind.
 Germany had advanced into Poland and Montet and his group returned to France.
-The was little if any interest regarding Egypt save that of its role in the desert war.
+The was little if any interest regarding Egypt saves that of its role in the desert war.

 It was not until the present time that Egyptologists began to return to Tanis and the Nile Delta.
 Modern science and technology as well as personal interest on the part of Egyptologists who knew about the work of the French and decided to reopen the area for further study and exploration.

-Psusennes I ruled from approximately 1047 to 1002.
-This is not exact, but the fact remains that he was the longest reigning Pharaoh during the entirety of Egyptian history.
-There had been no strong Pharaoh in Egypt since Ra Messe III.
+Psusennes I ruled from approximately 1047 to 1001 BCE.
+This is not exact, but the fact remains that he was the longest-reigning Pharaoh during the entirety of Egyptian history.
+There had been no strong Pharaoh in Egypt since Ramesses III.

-Contemporary researchers have been able to substantiate the initial 1940 medical studies to indicate that he had badly abscessed teeth and back problems which would have caused him pain and distress for his later years.
+Contemporary researchers have been able to substantiate the initial 1940 medical studies to indicate that he had badly abscessed teeth.
+He also suffered back problems which would have caused him pain and distress for his later years.
 In the face of this, he persevered.

-There soon came into being a strange set of events which would seriously adversely affect the future of Egypt.
-A group of conquerors who came to be known as the “Sea People” began to attack and conquer the entire Eastern Mediterranean area and began to direct their attention toward Egypt both by land and sea.
-Ra Messes III had no choice but to put forth major efforts to mount a defense.
+There soon came into being a strange set of events that would seriously affect the future of Egypt.
+A group of conquerors who came to be known as the “Sea People” began to attack and conquer the entire Eastern Mediterranean area.
+They began to direct their attention toward Egypt both by land and sea.
+Ramesses III had no choice but to put forth major efforts to mount a defense.
 He found himself much like Great Britain at the end of World War II, having defeated the enemy but left with major socio-economic problems in doing so.

 This was the beginning of the end for Egypt as it had been known for over three thousand years.
-At the end of his 31 year reign, Egypt was much worse off than it was when he came to power.
-There was social unrest, economic chaos. the decline of stability and it seemed that all the kings horses and all the kings men could not put it back together again.
+At the end of his 31-year reign, Egypt was much worse off than it was when he came to power.
+There was social unrest, economic chaos. and a decline in stability.
+It seemed that all the king’s horses and all the king’s men could not put it back together again.

-With each succeeding Pharaoh from Ra Messe IV through Ra Messes XI, things continued to deteriorate.
-Political strife divided Egypt into two nations, the north and the south.
+With each succeeding Pharaoh from Ramesses IV through Ramesses XI, things continued to deteriorate.
+Political strife divided Egypt into two nations, the north, and the south.

-With the advent of the beginning of the 21st dynasty, there came to power our man in the silver casket.
+With the advent of the beginning of the 21st dynasty, there came to power our man who would later be discovered in the silver casket.
 He was very much unlike his immediate predecessors.
 For some 46 years he was able to rule with skill and control.
 Although he was a man of ability, imagination, and great expectations the likes of which Egypt had not seen in hundreds of years. his death brought the final chapter to the true Egyptian nation known since pre-dynastic times.